 Alicia Solow-Niederman

-Alicia Solow-Niederman is an associate professor at the University of Iowa College of Law.
-Her scholarship explores how to regulate technologies in a way that grapples with social, economic, and political power.
-Focusing on algorithmic accountability, data governance, and information privacy, she evaluates how digital technologies, such as artificial intelligence, both challenge and offer opportunities to refine and reflect on regulatory approaches and underlying legal values.
+Alicia Solow-Niederman is an associate professor of law at The George Washington University Law School.
+Her research focuses on how to regulate emerging technologies, such as artificial intelligence, in a way that reckons with social, economic, and political power.
+With an emphasis on algorithmic accountability, data governance, and information privacy, Professor Solow-Niederman explores how digital technologies can both challenge longstanding regulatory approaches and expose underlying legal values.

 Publications